Hyoyeon And Yoona Next Girls’ Generation Members To Release Albums This Year

 Ultimately, the aforementioned news of Hyoyeon and Yoona’s solo debut albums (if they are indeed solo debut albums) are bare bones.
 The release of “new music” could mean songs on a collaboration album such as an original soundtrack for example.
 We will relay any new information we get as soon as we get it.

-On the other hand, we can say that Girls’ Generation is working on their tenth anniversary album.
+On the other hand, we can say that Girls’ Generation is working on their tenth-anniversary album.
 This is huge news as K-pop fans, especially Sones (official fan club of Girls’ Generation) were wondering what they would do now they are a decade old.
 The report claims they are aiming for a comeback in summer which only gives Hyoyeon and Yoona about two to three months to release their debut albums if SM Entertainment wants them to release their music prior to Girls’ Generation.

 [Featured Image by SM Entertainment/Girls’ Generation’s Official Daum Cafe]